Abraham Hayward

 Abraham Hayward Q.C.
-(22 November 1801 – 2 February 1884) was an English man of letters.
+(22 November 1801 – 2 February 1884) was an English writer and translator.

 Life

 He was son of Joseph Hayward, and was born in Wilton, near Salisbury, Wiltshire.

 After education at Blundell's School, Tiverton, he entered the Inner Temple in 1824, and was called to the bar in June 1832.
 He took part as a conservative in the discussions of the London Debating Society, where his opponents were J A Roebuck and John Stuart Mill.
 The editorship of the Law Magazine, or, Quarterly Review of Jurisprudence, which he held from 1828 to 1844, brought him into connection with John Austin, G Cornewall Lewis, and such foreign jurists as Savigny, whose tractate on contemporary legislation and jurisprudence he rendered into English.

 In 1833 he travelled abroad, and on his return began contributing to the New Monthly, the Foreign Quarterly, the Quarterly Review and the Edinburgh Review.

 In February 1835 he was elected to the Athenaeum Club under Rule II, and he remained for nearly fifty years one of its most conspicuous and most influential members.
 He was also a subscriber to the Carlton, but ceased to frequent it when he became a Peelite.
 At the Temple, Hayward, whose reputation was rapidly growing as a connoisseur not only of a bill of fare but also as company, gave recherché dinners, at which ladies of rank and fashion appreciated the wit of Sydney Smith and Theodore Hook, the dignity of Lockhart and Lyndhurst and the oratory of Macaulay.
 At the Athenaeum and in political society he to some extent succeeded to the position of Croker.
 He and Macaulay were commonly said to be the two best-read men in town.